cybot1711/refactored-parakeet/README.md

 ### General
 Given more time I would Implement the following.
 * Add a better Error Page.
-* Get the correct font.
+* Test all the things that can end should be tested.
 * Add storybook here and import ui-kit stories.
-* Add custom error handling in Insights and drawer.
+* Add custom error handling for Client side and Api errors.
 * Add the support for internationalisation react-intl.
 * Add some custom test renderers to wrap components with providers.
 * Add pre-flight step github action for test, lint etc.